Permanence Planning and Placement

 The question "how are the child/young person's permanence needs being met?" must be at the core of all work undertaken.

-Where it is necessary for a child/young person to leave their family:
+Where it is necessary for a child/young person to leave his or her family:

 • This should be for as short a time as needed to secure a safe, supported return home; or